VilledeMontreal/hochelaga/source/_patterns/03-templates/02-collectors/01-collector-services.md

 ---
-title: Collector page -- services teaser tiles
+title: Services teaser tiles and content
 ---

 ## References used